gighive/gighive/user-prompts.md

 ## 2025-11-07

+- 2025-11-07T12:11:00-05:00
+  - i'm not too familiar with openapi 3.0 spec, but i like the visualizations of the api structure that the documentation gives you.
+1) is our mvc api implementation openapi .0 compatible?
+2) how can we get the nice visualization?

+- 2025-11-07T12:14:00-05:00
+  - the best place to check our api implementation are these two files: ansible/roles/docker/files/apache/webroot/db/database.php and ansible/roles/docker/files/apache/webroot/db/upload_form.php 1) please check these files for our true implementation.
+2) let's remove one of those openapi.yaml files..and update the remaining one to our current architecture..we don't want multiple versions running around.

+- 2025-11-07T12:26:00-05:00
+  - is docs/openapi.yaml read by any of the programs running on apache?

+- 2025-11-07T12:27:00-05:00
+  - did you check in this directory? ansible/roles/docker/files/apache/externalConfigs

+- 2025-11-07T12:28:00-05:00
+  - would it be beneficial if Apache read  it or use it for any server operations, routing, or request handling?  (just advise me, make no changes)

+- 2025-11-07T12:29:00-05:00
+  - yep, let's not change

+- 2025-11-07T12:32:00-05:00
+  - cool!

+- 2025-11-07T12:32:00-05:00
+  - is this something I can share with people who download my open source gighive repo?

+- 2025-11-07T12:38:00-05:00
+  - Add that documentation link to the hamburger as "API Documentation" under "Request Flow" on docs/index.md, but point the link to https://dev.gighive.app/docs/api-docs.html

+## 2025-11-07

 - 2025-11-07T10:04:00-05:00
   - can you graph out / visualize how the pathing of the MVC api is working for gighive and stormpigs?